manupap1/phpPlateSender/README.md

 - `--with-rungroup` - Group name for script execution.
 This must be the name of a valid group on your system.
 If not set, the default value is `apache`.
 - `--with-logdir` - Path to directory where phpPlateSender will write the log files.
 If not set, the default value is `/var/log/phpplatesender`.
 - `--with-confdir` - Path to directory where phpPlateSender will load the configuration file.
 If not set, the default value is `/etc/phpplatesender`.
-- `--with-imagedir` - Path to directory where phpPlateSender will look for images of detected plates.
-If not set, the default value is `/var/lib/openalpr/plateimages`.
+- `--with-alprd-confdir` - Path to directory where phpPlateSender will look for the configuration file of openalpr-daemon (alprd).
+If not set, the default value is `/etc/openalpr`.
 - `--disable-sendmail` - Do not use sendmail binary to send emails.
 If set, configure will not look for sendmail binary.
 This option is usefull if you plan to the use direct SMTP access method to send emails.

 Example of configuration for installation in `/usr/share/phpplatesender` with local versions of phpmailer and pheanstalk (all other options leaved to default value):